edwinst/remedybg_wishlist/README.md

 This is my wishlist for features in George Menhorn's new great, little remedybg debugger (see [remedybg on itch.io](https://remedybg.itch.io/remedybg) and [remedybg on the handmade network](https://remedybg.handmade.network/)).
+You should definitely check it out if you're a programmer working on x64-Windows!

 ## About myself